About Points

 Managing Editors:

-Claire Clark, Phd, MPH joined Points as a Managing Editor in October 2023.
+Claire Clark, PhD, MPH joined Points as a Managing Editor in October 2023.
 Claire is a medical educator, historian of medicine, and associate professor at the University of Kentucky’s College of Medicine.
-She holds appointments in the University of Kentucky's Department of Behavioral Science, Department of History, Program for Bioethics, and Center for Health Equity Transformation.
+She holds appointments in the University of Kentucky's Department of Behavioral Science, Department of History, Program for Bioethics, and Center for Health Engagement Transformation.

 Clayton Wells succeeded Claire Davey as Managing Editor of Points in October 2023.
 He is a PhD Student in Sociology at the University of Kentucky, USA.
 His research explores the social construction and fundamental causes of mental illness and addiction.